e1pmis/baby-tools-shop/README.md

 CMD ["python3", "manage.py", "runserver", "0.0.0.0:8000"]
 ```

-## 4. Building the image
+## 4. Building the Docker Image

-After creating the Dockerfile, you need to build the Docker image that packages your Baby Tools Shop app by exuting the following command:
+After creating the Dockerfile, you need to build the Docker image that packages your Baby Tools Shop app by executing the following command:

 ```Bash
 docker build -t baby_shop:latest .